-A unique indoor/outdoor circuit, set in London's ExCeL exhibition centre is set to bring electric racing back to the UK capital, though later than originally planned.
+A unique indoor/outdoor circuit, set in London's ExCeL exhibition centre, brought electric racing back to the UK capital, though a year later than originally planned.

 The debut of the Formula E London E-Prix had originally been intended as the finale of the 2019/20 season.
 However, the coronavirus pandemic saw ExCeL repurposed as an NHS 'Nightingale Hospital', leaving the venue unavailable for racing.

 The circuit duly made its debut in July 2021, with a lightly modified course from the original proposals being used for the double header event.
 The London race is set to feature in successive seasons, with series organisers having signed a multi-year deal.

 London had been without a Formula E race since the agreement to end racing at Battersea Park following the threat of court action by environmental groups.
 After a search for a new location which lasted several years, championship organisers revealed in March 2019 that they had successfully concluded negotiations for the race to make the ExCeL exhibition centre its new home.
 The multi-year deal would see the venue hosting the London E-Prix from the 2019-20 season onwards, with a double-header race set to round out the season.

 Uniquely, the proposed 23-turn course would feature a design which took it inside the main building, before emerging outdoors to loop around the exterior past the Prince Regent Station and then briefly in front of the quay side of the Royal Victoria Docks.
 Key features included a series of switchback hairpins and ramps to lead the track inside and out of the elevated main exhibition centre.